Chinese Dai People: The Tempting Artistry and Fashion Traditions

 As we have introduced in the article “Special Ethnic Fashion of Traditional Chinese Dress,” women in the Chinese Dai community rock elegant sarongs.
 They showcase the incredible craftsmanship of Dai weavers.
 These beautifully crafted garments often feature intricate embroidery.
 Paired with exquisite blouses and accessories, such as silver necklaces and bracelets, the Dai women’s outfits epitomize sophistication and grace.

 Not to be outdone, Dai men typically wear collarless jackets with either a buttoned front or a large lapel paired with long trousers.
-During colder weather, they often drape in a woolen felt for warmth.
+During colder weather, they often drape in a woollen felt for warmth.
 The men’s attire commonly involves wrapping their heads with white or blue cloth, showing a significant sign of Dai.

 Tattoo Art in the Chinese Dai Community